futureofcoding/futureofcoding.org/drafts/dctp.md

 ### Monads are Imperative

-While other monads do technically denote mathematical objects, the IO monad does not.
+While other monads denote mathematical objects, the IO monad does not.
 It is imperative programming imported into denotational programming.
 In [Can functional programming be liberated from the von Neumann paradigm?](http://conal.net/blog/posts/can-functional-programming-be-liberated-from-the-von-neumann-paradigm) Conal Elliott rants:

 > “monadic IO” is a way to generate imperative computations (not just I/O) without having to say anything at all about the semantic content of those computations.
 Rather than retooling our mental habits completely away from the imperative model of computation, monadic IO is a way to hang onto these old mental habits, and use them in a hybrid functional/imperative programming style, in which the imperative doesn’t contaminate the functional, semantically.